fmdavis1/blogs-app-frontend/README.md

 # BLOG_API

 ## Description
-This is a blog API with full Create, Read, Update, and Delete(CRUD) functionality being rendered using React.js.
+This is a blog API with full Create, Read, Update, and Delete(CRUD) functionality being rendered using React.js and deployed to Netlify.

 ### Tech Stack